 Common Name: Downy Woundwort

-Stachys germanica is a Perennial up to 1.00 metres tall.
+Stachys germanica is a perennial plant that can grow up to 1.00 metres tall.

 It has medicinal uses.